thewhitecircle/ctf_writeups/cyber_apocalypse_2025/forensics/CaveExpedition.md

 ![](https://i.imgur.com/JU56fAW.png)

-- As we can see `Append -NoNewline` is used so we will concatenate all the base64 strings
+- As we can see `Append -NoNewline` is used, so we will concatenate all the base64 strings

 ```
     > cat b64_ps.txt